-You can now upgrade your blonde openback Goodtime to a resonator banjo by attaching the flange and resonator with this simple kit of parts that are easy to install.
+You can now upgrade your Goodtime Openback to a resonator banjo by attaching the flange and resonator with this simple kit of parts that are easy to install.

 This is a replacement case handle.
 There are two different handles.
 One parallel, and the other has a perpendicular loop that straps to your case.
 Please refer to your current case to pick out the appropriate handle.